-The SFC will offer FREE 1:1 Technical Assistance for SFC 2023 applicants.
+The Summer Funding Collaborative, in partnership with Family League of Baltimore, will offer FREE 1:1 Technical Assistance for 2025 grant applicants.
 You can work one-on-one with the technical assistance providers listed below at ANY point during the application process.
-TA providers can help you to:
+Providers can help you to:

-Understand the SFC 2023 RFP, the application questions, and the Community Review Rubric
+Understand the RFP, the application questions, and the Community Review Rubric

 Brainstorm ideas about the most effective ways to describe your summer program in the application